labiip/FBCwPlaid/README.md

 **verbose:** Logical variables.
 If TRUE, additional information about progress is printed.

-***Note:** In general, it is unknown how many bubbles there are in the data, so **max.layers** suggests setting it to a large number.
+***Note:** In general, it is unknown how many patterns there are in the data, so **max.layers** suggests setting it to a large number.
 Eventually, FBCwPlaid can automatically determine how many patterns are based on the decision conditions.*

 Based on the above input, you can run *FBCwPlaid* with the following code: